jwjordan/limitless-downloader/README.md

 - Path relative to the project: `lifelogs/file.json`
 - Just the filename: `file.json` (the script will look in the lifelogs directory)

+### Automatic Log Rotation

+The script includes automatic log rotation to prevent the log file from growing too large:

+- The log file size is checked at the start of each run
+- If the log file exceeds 1MB (1,048,576 bytes), it's truncated to 900KB (921,600 bytes)
+- During truncation, the script preserves the most recent log entries
+- No manual maintenance of log files is required

 ### Automation (Cron)

 To set up automatic periodic downloads, you can create a cron job.
 Here's an example crontab entry that runs the script every hour: